opf/openproject/docs/enterprise-guide/enterprise-on-premises-guide/enterprise-on-premises-faq/README.md

 ## How can I upgrade from the Community to the Enterprise on-premises edition?

-The Enterprise on-premises edition is an upgrade of the self-hosted Community Edition.
-When you are already using the Community Edition, you can purchase an Enterprise on-premises edition license to upgrade to the Enterprise on-premises edition.
+The Enterprise on-premises edition is an upgrade of the self-hosted Community edition.
+When you are already using the Community edition, you can purchase an Enterprise on-premises edition license to upgrade to the Enterprise on-premises edition.
 To do this, follow these steps:

 1. Navigate to [www.openproject.org/enterprise-edition/](https://www.openproject.org/enterprise-edition/).
 2. Click on the "Book now" button.
 3. Follow the steps to purchase the Enterprise on-premises edition license.
-You will then receive an Enterprise on-premises edition license key by email which you can use to upgrade your Community Edition to the Enterprise on-premises edition.
+You will then receive an Enterprise on-premises edition license key by email which you can use to upgrade your Community edition to the Enterprise on-premises edition.

-If you prefer to test the Enterprise on-premises edition before purchasing, you can request a 14 day trial license from within your system (*Administration -> Enterprise Edition*).
+If you prefer to test the Enterprise on-premises edition before purchasing, you can request a 14 day trial license from within your system (*Administration -> Enterprise edition*).
 Simply click on the green **Start free trial** button to receive a 14 day trial license.
 If you want to continue, you can navigate to our [pricing page](https://www.openproject.org/pricing/) and choose a plan.
 Otherwise, you will automatically be downgraded to the Community edition.
 There is no need to cancel the trial.

 Find more information [here](https://www.openproject.org/blog/enterprise-edition-upgrade-test-free/).